ozanmakes/flowdock-xmpp/README.md

 If you are not eager to run your own instance of flowdock-xmpp you can connect to a public one by using `<API_TOKEN>@flowdock.ozansener.com`.

+### Joining rooms

+If your client supports XMPP bookmarks you can use them to join flows;

+- In [Psi](http://psi-im.org/) right click the server name and select the desired bookmark.

+Otherwise, you have to enter room info manually;

+- In Adium choose `File -> Join Group Chat` and enter room info as follows:
+    * *Chat Room Name*: `flow-name#room-name`.
+For example, if your flow url is https://www.flowdock.com/app/foo-bar/main you should enter it as `foo-bar#main`
+    * *Server*: This should be the hostname of the flowdock-xmpp instance.
+For example, `flowdock.ozansener.com`.
 ## Installation

 ### Prerequisites